SafetyMarcus/AutoScreenshot/README.md

 To customise the output directory of your screenshots, override `setUpOutputPath(<path>)`.
 This takes in a path that assumes that it is being appended to `Environment.getExternalStorageDirectory()`.

 To customise the file type and other settings within the `Solo.Config`, override `setUpConfig()`.
 This config will haev the output path and be set as the config for the test in `setUp()`.
 By default, images are saved as `.png`

+# Thanks
+Thanks to umito (https://github.com/umito) for the original idea on using Solo to take the localised screenshots